Chemical & Biochemical Engineering

 CHEM ENG 5161 Intermediate Molecular Engineering (LEC 3.0)

-Molecular aspects of chemical thermodynamics, transport processes, reaction dynamics, and statistical and quantum mechanics.
+Molecular aspects of chemical thermodynamics, transport processes, reaction dynamics, and statistical and quantum mechanics, and their treatments in molecular-based modeling and simulation approaches.
 Prerequisites: Chem Eng 3120 or graduate standing.

 CHEM ENG 5170 Physical Property Estimation (LEC 3.0)